mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io/

 == Changelog ==

+= 2.2.73.2 =
+* Display active integrations first.
+* Added option to prevent ESC key from closing a popup.
+* Added setting to disable opt-in error emails.
+* Added link to send draft broadcasts from the listing page.
+* Added caching to Highlevel api calls.
+* Excluded all api keys not found errors from logging.
+* Fixed bug where invalid beehiiv subscription could be considered valid.

 = 2.2.73.1 =
 * Added WooCommerce block checkout support for optin checkbox.